ppy/osu-wiki/news/2019-10-28-project-loved-week-of-october-27th.md

 Welcome back to [Project Loved](https://osu.ppy.sh/community/forums/120)!
 Every two weeks, we pick out a few beatmaps from each game mode that will get their shot at making it into the [Loved category](https://osu.ppy.sh/beatmapsets?s=loved).
 From the maps we selected, you can now vote whether or not you want them to be Loved!
 Click on each map's header image in this post to be taken to its voting thread.

-We've decided to roll out a couple changes (or at least, enforcement) to a few rules that we've been somewhat lenient on.
-For starters, we will no longer allow mappers to add/remove difficulties from their mapset once it reaches the voting phase.
+We've decided to roll out (or at least, start to enforce) a couple changes to rules that we've been somewhat lenient on.
+We will no longer allow mappers to add/remove difficulties from their mapset once it reaches the voting phase.
 This is meant to prevent a mapper from silently adding a plethora of guest difficulties to a mapset that the community will more or less not be voting for.
-Slight changes to mapset (aesthetics, hitsounding) will still be allowed.
+Slight changes to the existing difficulties (aesthetics, hitsounding, etc.) will still be allowed.

-Secondly, in order to better enforce this rule, we will require your mapset to return to the graveyard section before it will be eligible for vote if you do choose to make major changes (at our discretion) to your beatmapset.
-Once a beatmap reaches the voting phase of Loved, it will effectively be "locked", otherwise you risk forfeiture of your map's spot for Loved that round.
+If you do choose to make major changes to your beatmap, it will be treated as a separate map and will need to be re-chosen by the captains at a later date.

 In case you don't read to the end of this post, be sure to submit suggestions for beatmaps to be added to Loved using the [Google form](https://docs.google.com/forms/d/e/1FAIpQLSdbgHOVqMF8wQQKSdddW1JhC10ff6C7fb4JbEW7PBQTn9gAqg/viewform)!
 All of the nominated beatmaps are chosen from submissions on this form, which you can view in the corresponding [Google sheet](https://docs.google.com/spreadsheets/d/1HgHwtO3kIzT8R4ocEJMZTosADrGJRJOFL-TZI97tZS4/edit).
 For osu!mania, please use [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSeaGfoQNGMqw4qQcqRPItUZILh2fGwJR6ly6cZNY9OWPXkFhw/viewform) and [this Google sheet](https://docs.google.com/spreadsheets/d/1sjkTwUSvQ5Me-6rK61rToTg2bU-yX9X29CXdzttvhtM/edit) instead.